junk495/Kukirin-G2-Pro---UART-Communication-Protocol/README.md

 1. **Button Press**: The user presses the power button.
 The display is powered on and immediately starts sending standard TX packets to the controller.
 The display backlight remains off initially.
 2. **Controller Response**: The motor controller receives the TX packets, initializes itself, and begins sending RX packets.
 3. **Handshake Signal**: As confirmation of a successful start, the controller sends at least one special "Boot-Acknowledged" packet.
 This packet differs from normal packets by having the status flag at Offset 0x03 set to 0x80.
 4. **Display Activation**: The display waits for the reception of a valid RX packet with this status flag.
 Once received, the handshake is complete, and the display fully activates its backlight and user interface.
+If the handshake is not complete the display also activates but shows error 006.
 5. **Normal Operation**: Immediately after sending the handshake packet, the controller switches to normal operation mode and sends only RX packets with a status flag of 0x00.

 ### 5.2 Stop Procedure (Timeout)